vtex/ux-writing/docs/principles/goals-principles.md

 ## Tone and Voice

 Although we should transmit the same voice whenever VTEX is speaking, we understand that there are differences between writing a blog post and writing an error message.
-There are other characteristics present in our brand manual, that also define our tone and voice.

-However, for UX Writing, we chose to keep only **Serious** and **Authority**.
-We understand that they capture the reliability, accessibility and expertise our system's voice should have.
+On our platforms we deal with sensitive data, and our client's results.
+It demmands responsibility and respect from the way we communicate.
+Therefore, for UX Writing, we choose to favor the **Serious** and **Authority** tones, from our Brand Manual.
+We understand that they capture the reliability and expertise our system's voice should have.

 ### 📣 Serious
 🔴🔴🔴🔴🔴

-We speak firmly, respectfully and honestly—always with a tone that’s more serious than playful.
+We speak firmly, respectfully and honestly — always with a tone that’s more serious than playful.

 **Serious, not playful:** To build trust, we must avoid jokes, puns, and everything that may sound ambiguous.
 Being straightforward and honest is the key.